Irbis-E: Operational features

-According NIIP's product specification, the Irbis-E can detect and track up to 30 airborne targets at one time at ranges near 350 kilometers, and attack up to 8.
+According NIIP's product specification, the Irbis-E can detect and track up to 30 airborne targets at a time and attack up to 8.
 In air-to-surface mode the Irbis-E provides mapping allowing to attack four surface targets with precision-guided weapons while scanning the horizon searching for airborne threats that can be engaged using semi-active radar homing missiles.
 In air-to-surface mode, the radar has a limited SAR resolution.

-It can detect a target with radar cross-section (RCS) 3m2 at up to 350 km within ± 120 degrees while the radar can get a quality track and engage four targets within 100 km range.
+It can detect a target with radar cross-section (RCS) 3m2 at up to 400 km when searching in a narrow FOV, 200 km otherwise.
 In track-while-scan mode, the radar can engage two targets with semi-active radar homing missiles.
-It can detect and track up to 30 airborne targets with a Radar Cross Section (RCS) of three square meters at ranges of 400 kilometers using track-while-scan mode while engaging two targets with semi-active radar homing missiles or up to eight targets with active radar homing missiles.
-In the air-to-surface mode the Irbis provides clues allowing to attack two surface targets with precision-guided weapons while tracking up to four targets on the ground and scanning the horizon searching for airborne threats that can be engaged using active radar homing missiles.

 Application

 In 2007, the first radar prototype entered flight tests on board an Su-30MK2 aircraft.
-Tikhomirov NIIP Irbis-E radar is operational with the Su-35 multi-purpose fighter aircraft, Su-27SM2/SM3 and Su-30MK2.
+Tikhomirov NIIP Irbis-E radar is operational with the Su-35 multi-purpose fighter aircraft and the Su-30SM2.